SWARMHAUL REFERENCE LEG LIFECYCLE

-How a Leg row (and its on-chain PDA) comes into existence, travels through the protocol, and unlocks payment.
+From bid to settlement: how a Leg row and its on-chain PDA come into existence, travel through the protocol, and unlock payment.

 1. Shipper lists a package